DyHex/POMWright/README.md

 ### Support for Multiple Domains/BaseURLs

-Define different base URLs by extending an abstract class with BasePage and have your POCs extend it.
+Define different base URLs by extending an abstract class with BasePage per domain and have your POCs for each domain extend the abstract classes.

 ### Custom Playwright Fixture Integration